kitzberger/songs/Procrastination.md

 	on my way across the floor I passed that cute intern i got confused and asked her for the way

-	her name - it's not the one i used and neither my next try it got really awkward when her fellow intern walked by // her ugly friend walked by

 	'please don't let me be like him when i am in my 30ies' it hurt hearing her saying that as I turned away